LR & LoRaWAN: Vertical Solutions for the Real World

 - Long-distance transmission range to 10km (ideal value in open area)

-If you want to use LoRa with an SBCs like the popular Raspberry Pi 4, or a microcontroller like the Wio Terminal, the LoRa-E5 Grove module will be your best bet.
-Featuring full LoRaWAN capabilities in the modular simplicity of the Grove ecosystem, the Grove LoRa-E5 lets you bring your existing devices into your LoRaWAN network with just a few simple steps!
+If you want to use LR with an SBCs like the popular Raspberry Pi 4, or a microcontroller like the Wio Terminal, the Wio-E5 Grove module will be your best bet.
+Featuring full LoRaWAN capabilities in the modular simplicity of the Grove ecosystem, the Grove Wio-E5 lets you bring your existing devices into your LoRaWAN network with just a few simple steps!

 - Support LoRaWAN protocol on EU868/US915 frequency band

 - Ultra-long transmitting range up to 10km (Ideal value in open space)

 - Easy control by AT command via UART connection

 - Ultra-low power consumption and high performance

 Visit the Seeed Online Store to learn more about the Grove Wio-E5 Module today!